Faculty and Staff

 Expertise: planning, developing, implementing and evaluating communication plans, public relation

-Prior to joining The Innovation Center, Clare worked for PwC Kenya where she was involved in projects and grant management for various donor-funded projects in the Public and not for profit sectors.
+Prior to joining MIC, Clare worked for PwC Kenya where she was involved in projects and grant management for various donor-funded projects in the Public and not for profit sectors.
 Her work also involved providing mentorship and support to nascent organizations to improve efficiency and effectiveness of their operating systems.

 Clare holds a Master of Science in Economics and Finance from the University of Leeds and a BA in Economics and Sociology from Egerton University.